Acritarch

-Acritarchs (from Greek achritos 'uncertain' and arché 'origin') are organic microfossils, known from the Precambrian to the present.
-The classification is a catch all term used to refer to any organic microfossils that cannot be assigned to other groups.
+Acritarchs (from Greek achritos 'uncertain' and arché 'origin') are organic microfossils, known from the Archean eon of the Precambrian to the present.
+The classification is a catch-all term used to refer to any organic microfossils that cannot be assigned to other groups.
 Their diversity reflects major ecological events such as the appearance of predation and the Cambrian explosion.
 Many acritarchs likely represent resting cysts of single-celled marine phytoplanktonic algae, similar to those produced by living dinoflagellates.

 Definition

+Acritarch was coined in 1963 from the Ancient Greek ἄκριτος (ákritos) meaning "indistinguishable" and ἀρχή (archē) meaning "beginning" (confer archaic).

 Acritarchs were originally defined as non-acid soluble (i.e. non-carbonate, non-siliceous) organic-walled microfossils consisting of a central cavity, and whose biological affinities cannot be determined with certainty.
 Most commonly they are composed of thermally altered acid-insoluble carbon compounds (kerogen).

 Acritarchs may include the remains of a wide range of quite different kinds of organisms—ranging from the egg cases of small metazoans to resting cysts of many kinds of chlorophyta (green algae).
 It is likely that most acritarch species from the Paleozoic represent various stages of the life cycle of algae that were ancestral to the dinoflagellates.
 The nature of the organisms associated with Precambrian acritarchs is generally not well understood, though many are probably related to unicellular marine algae.
 In theory, when the biological source (taxon) of an acritarch does become known, that particular microfossil is removed from the acritarchs and classified with its proper group.

 While the classification of acritarchs into form genera is entirely artificial, it is not without merit, as the form taxa show traits similar to those of genuine taxa—for example an 'explosion' in the Cambrian and a mass extinction at the end of the Permian.